Florida executes man convicted of killing his neighbor in 1998

 Norman Mearle Grim Jr., 65, died by lethal injection at Florida State Prison near Starke at 6:14 p.m., according to the state's Department of Corrections.
 He was convicted of sexual battery and first-degree murder and sentenced to death for the 1998 killing of his neighbor, Cynthia Campbell.

 Campbell was reported missing in 1998, and her battered body was later found off the Pensacola Bay Bridge by a fisherman.
-Prosecutors said Campbell had suffered multiple blunt-force injuries to her face and head that were consistent with being struck by a hammer, as well has 11 stab wounds in the chest.
+Prosecutors said Campbell had suffered multiple blunt-force injuries to her face and head that were consistent with being struck by a hammer, as well as 11 stab wounds in the chest.
 An autopsy revealed seven of the stab wounds penetrated her heart.
-Physical evidence, including DNA tied Grim to her killing and he was convicted in December 2000 and sentenced to death.
+Physical evidence, including DNA, tied Grim to her killing, and he was convicted in December 2000 and sentenced to death.

 After a death warrant is signed and an execution date is set, inmates have a last chance to appeal to the Florida Supreme Court and the U.S. Supreme Court.
 But Grim waived any appeals during a hearing earlier this month.